CU-ESIIL/OLC_hackathon_groupC/docs/index.md

 ![Image shows the flow of resiliency of biological processes](assets/hero/sustainability-hero.png)

-# This is now my awesome project

-*One sentence describing the question, place, or possibility your team is exploring.*

-Our project is approaching the Seven-Direction Framework for Biological Effects of Climate Change.
+Our project is approaching the Seven Direction Framework for Biological Effects of Climate Change.
 As well as, Kapemni, as above so below, further emphasizing our reflection and connection to all.
 Specifically utilizing the natural elements like earth, wind, fire, water, plants and animals, sky, and center (within us/ourselves).
+We will be showing one aspect through chokecherries that can potentially be used for other species.

 ![Team hero image](assets/hero/hero.png)